rfc-st/humble/README.md

 options:
-  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -df                     do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]               show TLS/SSL checks; requires the PATH of testssl.sh (https://testssl.sh/) and Unix (for now!)
-  -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 the language for displaying analyses, errors and messages (if omitted it will be in English) -o {html,json,pdf,txt}  save analysis to 'scheme_host_port_yyyymmdd.ext' file (.json files will contain a brief analysis) -r                      show HTTP response headers and a detailed analysis ('-b' parameter will take priority) -u URL                  schema and URL to analyze.
+  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -df                     do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]               show TLS/SSL checks (requires the PATH of https://testssl.sh/ and Unix machine) -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 the language for displaying analyses, errors and messages (if omitted it will be in English) -o {html,json,pdf,txt}  save analysis to 'scheme_host_port_yyyymmdd.ext' file (.json files will contain a brief analysis) -r                      show HTTP response headers and a detailed analysis ('-b' parameter will take priority) -u URL                  scheme, host and port to analyze.
 E.g. https://google.com -v, --version           show the version of this tool and check for updates
 ```